omni-us/jsonargparse/DOCUMENTATION.rst

 Configuration files
 ===================

-An important feature of jsonargparse is the parsing of yaml/json files.
-The dot notation hierarchy of the arguments (see :ref:`nested-namespaces`) are used for the expected structure in the config files.
+An important feature of jsonargparse is its ability to parse configuration files.
+The dot notation hierarchy of the arguments (see :ref:`nested-namespaces`) defines the expected structure in these files.
+By default, the configuration format is ``yaml``.
+To change the format, use the ``parser_mode`` parameter when instantiating the parser, e.g., ``ArgumentParser(parser_mode="toml")``.

-The :py:attr:`.ArgumentParser.default_config_files` property can be set when creating a parser to specify patterns to search for configuration files.
-For example if a parser is created as ``ArgumentParser(default_config_files=['~/.myapp.yaml', '/etc/myapp.yaml'])``, when parsing if any of those two config files exist it will be parsed and used to override the defaults.
-All matched config files are parsed and applied in the given order.
-The default config files are always parsed first, this means that any command line argument will override its values.
+The :py:attr:`.ArgumentParser.default_config_files` property can be set when creating a parser to specify patterns for searching configuration files.
+For example, if a parser is created as ``ArgumentParser(default_config_files=['~/.myapp.yaml', '/etc/myapp.yaml'])``, it will search for and parse any of these files if they exist, using them to override the defaults.
+All matched configuration files are parsed and applied in the given order.
+The default configuration files are always parsed first, meaning any command line argument will override their values.

-It is also possible to add an argument to explicitly provide a configuration file path.
-Providing a config file as an argument does not disable the parsing of ``default_config_files``.
-The config argument would be parsed in the specific position among the command line arguments.
-Therefore the arguments found after would override the values from that config file.
-The config argument can be given multiple times, each overriding the values of the previous.
-Using the example parser from the :ref:`nested-namespaces` section above, we could have the following config file in yaml format:
+You can also add an argument to explicitly provide a configuration file path.
+Providing a configuration file as an argument does not disable the parsing of ``default_config_files``.
+The configuration argument will be parsed in the specific position among the command line arguments, so arguments found afterward will override the values from that configuration file.
+The configuration argument can be given multiple times, each instance overriding the values of the previous one.
+Using the example parser from the :ref:`nested-namespaces` section above, we could have the following configuration file in yaml format:

 .. code-block:: yaml